-EDUC-Y 635 Methodology of Educational Evaluation
+EDUC-Y 635 Methodology of Educational Evaluation (3 cr.)

-(3 cr.)
 P: Y535 or Consent of Instructor.

-Multidisciplinary methods for organizing, collecting, and processing evaluative information: presentation and processing evaluative information; presentation of problems in evaluation methods of inquiry and use of methods from other disciplines to alleviate these problems.
+Multidisciplinary methods for organizing, collecting, and processing evaluative information; presentation of problems in evaluation methods of inquiry and use of methods from other disciplines to alleviate these problems.
 Emphasis will be on the transfer of appropriate methods and techniques to evaluation problems.